amanchauhann/Hackathon-02/README.md

 - Minimal and Lightweight User Interface
 - Easy to use and basic functionality.
 -  Users can quit from game anytime.
--  The total winning price will be displayed after every question.

 ## Built With: